stevesojan/Osdag.exe/README.md

 ### Frame & Components

+Make sure the .exe setup file is run from the primary storage of the cmputer and not from a secondary storage device, like a pendrive, external hdd/ssd.
 The installation script is essentially written in Python and has 3 main components (helper functions).
 The user must have an active internet connection during installation.

 1. **TinyTeX Installation**